-Using the trial record, each participant will prepare a closing argument for either the plaintiff or the defendant to be delivered to a panel of five (5) jurors who also act as competition judges.
-The participant need only prepare a closing argument for one side (plaintiff or defendant) and present this argument in both the preliminary round and, should she or he advance, the final round.
-See Rule IX (A).
-Each participant will be allowed a maximum of twenty (20) minutes to present their arguments.
+Using the trial record, each competitor will prepare a closing argument for either the plaintiff or the defendant to be delivered to a panel of three (3) to six (6) jurors who also act as competition judges.
+The competitor need only prepare a closing argument for one side (plaintiff or defendant) and present this argument in both the preliminary round and, should she or he advance, the final round.
+Each competitor will be allowed a maximum of twenty (20) minutes to present his or her argument.